-The Association forwards the ice box, carriage paid, but it
+The Association forwards the ice box, carriage paid, but it requires to be charged with ice by the sender.

 Although either a chemical analysis or a bacteriological examination may be sufficient in itself for obtaining specific information with regard to a particular water, these two processes should be looked upon as parts of a complete investigation.